gauravag2207/Leetcode-Practice/Arrays.md

-## Find All Numbers Disappeared in an Array\
+## 1. Find All Numbers Disappeared in an Array

-Given an array of integers where 1 ≤ a[i] ≤ n (n = size of array), some elements appear twice and others appear once.\
+Given an array of integers where 1 ≤ a[i] ≤ n (n = size of array), some elements appear twice and others appear once.

-Find all the elements of [1, n] inclusive that do not appear in this array.\
+Find all the elements of [1, n] inclusive that do not appear in this array.

 Could you do it without extra space and in O(n) runtime?
-You may assume the returned list does not count as extra space.\
+You may assume the returned list does not count as extra space.

 Input:
 [4,3,2,7,8,2,3,1]